Donating Food Through a Share Pantry

 It is important that the host properly maintains and manages the share pantry.
 This would include regularly checking for:

-- Foods which are suspected of being spoiled, or are otherwise not recommended for sharing through a share pantry
+- Foods that are suspected of being spoiled, or are otherwise not recommended for sharing through a share pantry

 - Maintenance needs (e.g., checking the roof of a share pantry for leaks, cleaning)